dherges/bootstrap-template/README.md

 ## Project Structure

-When dependencies are resolved and locally installed, the project file structure should look like this:
+With resolved and installed dependencies, the project file structure should look like this:

-	build/           ### Build stuff for your project reports/     # generated code quality reports
-		jshint.rc    # JSHINT configuration file
-		mapping.json # RECESS checkstyle error mapping
-		recess.json  # RECESS configuration file
-	components/      ### Bower dependencies
+	components/      ### Web components (bower dependencies)
-	dist/            ### Target directory for the distributable css/         # package of your project.
+	dist/            ### Target directory for the distributable package of your project node_modules/    ### Development tools (node dependencies)
-		img/         #
-		js/          #
-	node_modules/    ### Node dependencies
-	src/             ### Source directory of your project, img/         # containining js, less, images, templates, js/          # and other files that make up your project. less/        #
+	src/             ### Source files of your project, containing index.html   # a demo page to show-case some things img/         # images, e.g. icons, background graphics js/          # javascript sources
-		templates/   #
+		less/        # less sources (which should import bootstrap's .less) templates/   # template files, e.g. .mustache if you're using mustache tasks/           ### Additional grunt tasks, e.g. for jshint, phantomjs .jshintrc        # JSHint configuration
+	Gruntfiles.js    # grunt task definitions
+	bower.json       # bower dependency definitions
+	package.json     # node dependency definitions
+	recess-checkstyle.json  # checkstyle report configuration for grunt's recess:checkstyle task
+	recess.json      # RECESS linter configuration

+Feel free to mix and max and to adapt to the needs of your very own project!

 ## Grunt my build

-## DEPRECATED: Makefile

-The makefile provides various make targets so that parts of the project can be built invidually.
-To run a target, just do `make TARGETNAME`.
-See the makefile for target definitions.

-In the following, more information about these make targets and the LESS and JavaScript tools.

-### LESS

-We use RECESS as compiler & code quality tool for our .less files.

-To use RECESS as a code quality tool, run on shell:

-	make recess
-	make recess-repoirt

-When used as a linter, RECESS needs a configuration in `recess.json`.
-The file must contain valid JSON data.
-Available options can be found at [https://github.com/twitter/recess#programmatic-api](https://github.com/twitter/recess#programmatic-api, "RECESS on GitHub")

-To use RECESS as a .less compiler and build the .css files, run on shell:

-	make recess-compile

-### JavaScript

-We use UglifyJS as compiler for our .js files and JSHINT as code quality tool for our .js files.

-JSHINT needs a configuration in `jshint.rc`.
-The file must continain a valid JSHint configuration.
-Available options can be found at [http://jshint.com/docs/](http://jshint.com/docs/ "JSHInt Documentation").

-To analyze the JavaScript code quality using JSHINT, run on shell:

-	make jshint
-	make jshint-report

-To concatenate and minify the .js files using UglifyJS, run on shell:

-	make uglifyjs
+TODO: give some description of the grunt tasks